 - R. G. Beausoleil, “Metrics and Architectures for High-Performance Data Centers (Keynote),” OIDA/CIAN Data Center Workshop, IEEE & OSA Optical Fiber Communication (OFC) Conference 2012, Los Angeles, California, March 4, 2012.

 - R. G. Beausoleil, “Large-Scale Integrated Photonics for 21st-Century Information Technology” (Plenary Address), Soc.
 Photo-Opt.
 Instrum.
 Eng.
 (SPIE) Photonics Europe 2014, Brussels, Belgium, April 14–17, 2014.

 - R. G. Beausoleil, “The music of light: Optical resonances for fun and profit” (Keynote Address), Miller Institute Interdisciplinary Symposium 2014, University of California at Berkeley, June 6–8, 2014.

-Ray is an HP Fellow.
-HP Fellows are pioneers in their fields, setting the standards for technical excellence and driving the direction of research in their respective disciplines.
+Ray is an HPE Senior Fellow.
+HPE Senior Fellows and Fellows are pioneers in their fields, setting the standards for technical excellence and driving the direction of research in their respective disciplines.